The Harder-Narasimhan stratification of the moduli stack of G-bundles via Drinfeld's compactifications: Introduction

 Finally, Section \ref{drinfeld} contains the aforementioned generalization of Drinfeld's compactifications to the case of an arbitrary reductive group, and the proof that it satisfies the desired properties.
 This section can be read independently from the rest of the article.

 \ssec{Acknowledgements}

 \mbox{} \\

-I would like to thank Vladimir Drinfeld and Dennis Gaitsgory for initiating the present article in parallel to their work \cite{CompactGenerationBunG}, which makes use of the stratification in the form stated in our main theorem, Theorem \ref{main theorem}.
+I would like to thank Vladimir Drinfeld and Dennis Gaitsgory for initiating the present article in parallel to their work \cite{CompactGenerationBunG}, which makes use of our main theorem, Theorem \ref{main theorem}.
 I~would furthermore like to thank my doctoral advisor Dennis Gaitsgory for numerous suggestions and useful conversations, as well as for helpful comments on an earlier draft of this paper.
+Finally, I would like to thank the referee for valuable comments, and in particular for bringing to my attention the article \cite{Laumon Eisenstein}.